open-guides/og-aws/README.md

 	-	Most users can use the Google Authenticator app (on [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605) or [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)) to support two-factor authentication.
 For the root account, consider a hardware fob.
 -	❗**Turn on CloudTrail:** One of the first things you should do is [enable CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html).
 Even if you are not a security hawk, there is little reason not to do this from the beginning, so you have data on what has been happening in your AWS account should you need that information.
 You’ll likely also want to set up a [log management service](#visibility) to search and access these logs.
 -	🔹**Use IAM roles for EC2:** Rather than assign IAM users to applications like services and then sharing the sensitive credentials, [define and assign roles to EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) and have applications retrieve credentials from the [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
 -	Assign IAM roles by realm — for example, to development, staging, and production.
-If you're setting up a role, it should be tied to a specific realm so you have clean separation.
-This avoids allowing a development instance to connect to a production database by accident, for example.
+If you’re setting up a role, it should be tied to a specific realm so you have clean separation.
+This prevents, for example, a development instance from connecting to a production database.
 -	**Best practices:** AWS’ [list of best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) is worth reading in full up front.
 -	**Multiple accounts:** Decide on whether you want to use multiple AWS accounts and [research](https://dab35129f0361dca3159-2fe04d8054667ffada6c4002813eccf0.ssl.cf1.rackcdn.com/downloads/pdfs/Rackspace%20Best%20Practices%20for%20AWS%20-%20Identity%20Managment%20-%20Billing%20-%20Auditing.pdf) how to organize access across them.
 Factors to consider:
 	-	Number of users